ravirun/misfit-ravi/README.md

 ## Key Points to Cover

 1. **Core Theme**
-   - Exploring why ai might replace humans (but not our mistakes)
+   - Exploring ai in 2050: smarter tools, same dumb decisions
    - Finding the satirical angle
    - Making it relatable and timeless